Vitek-Lab/MSstatsShiny/README.md

 ## Availability

-The application is available both online and locally, with planned release on Bioconductor in November 2022.
+The application is available both online and locally, via Bioconductor or Github.

 ### Online